ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ## Management Packs
 {: #opsmgmt-vrops-management}

-Management Packs for VMware Aria Operations extend operational management capabilities of the VMware Aria Operations platform to provide product-specific alerts and dashboards.
+Management Packs for VMware Aria Operations extend the operational management capabilities of the VMware Aria Operations platform to provide product-specific alerts and dashboards.

 The following Management Packs are installed in VMware Aria Operations by default:
 * Management Pack for VMware vCenter Server®